D U Q U E S N E U N I V E R S I T Y

 • Activate campus-wide collaboration strategies and create a culture of mutual support with established working groups.

-• Train auxiliary communicators on DMC best practices.
+• Train auxiliary communicators on best practices.

 • Plan a biannual executive briefing with partnership experts on the value of social listening and Duquesne’s conversation trends.

-Duquesne's Progress
+Duquesne's progress

 Four key goals are helping Duquesne move toward marketing maturity and contribute to strategic leadership on campus.

-Assess and improve brand alignment.
+Assess and improve brand alignment

 The social media audit helped the team identify dormant or off-brand accounts and support their efforts to overcome brand fragmentation.
-They’re also working toward brand alignment across campus in their working groups with education sessions and promoting cross campus collaboration.
+They’re also working toward brand alignment across campus in their working groups with education sessions and promoting cross-campus collaboration.
 They’ve seen some examples of their success, including an example of the School of Education participating in admissions engagement.

-Two conversation bubbles
+Two speech bubbles icon

 The social media audit also enabled the team to articulate best practices for brand health and cohesion and share them at the cabinet level in an effort to support the benefits of a cohesive message.
 Monthly reports and insights empower the team to make connections between online conversation and their brand, providing relevant examples to share with leadership.

-Duquesne regularly applies strategic insights to their day-to-day work.
+The number oneDuquesne regularly applies strategic insights to their day-to-day work.

 • The Director of Social Media (DSM) uses insights and dashboard data to evaluate: